-Elearning content is the core value of your course, but graphic would be something to prove your professionalism and engage learners throughout the learning process.
+E-learning content is the core value of your course, but graphic would be something to prove your professionalism and engage learners throughout the learning process.
 The best suggestion is to follow the rule of the neat fonts, the hierarchy, the balanced layouts and break free with visual materials.
 Visual aids in your program could be photos, illustration, or even animations.
-Whatever types of materials you see, please bear in mind that everything of your course must have a purpose.
+Whatever types of materials you see, please bear in mind that everything must have a purpose.
 Graphic design with a purpose would be communication, not decoration.

 - Engaging Instructional Video Ideas For Amazing Online Courses

 - 7 Tips for Outstanding Visual Communication in eLearning

 - Audiovisual Materials in Online Teaching and Learning

 Get more expert animation tips and valuable eLearning resources straight to your inbox.

 Using visual aids is a fun and effective way to teach primary children.
 The problem for many teachers is where to get beautiful and original materials to include in lessons.
 Of course, to design visual aids yourself is an option, but it can be difficult and...

 You caught up the trend of visualization in designing online courses.
 You followed the innovation of eLearning to make your course communicate to the learners in a more attractive, vivid and effective way.But what is happening...?
 Your course doesn’t look better.
 Or...

 Another list of stock photography?!
 You may ask.
 Yes, it is a list.
 But reserve your judgment as this is not one of those excruciatingly boring lists which often make you scroll your eyes; in disappointment.
 Just take a look and we assure you, especially if you are...